TrevorWrobleski/kentuckyderby/README.md

 ### Lollipop Chart: Betting Odds Shift

-This lollipop chart highlights how betting odds changed for key contenders in the 149th Kentucky Derby, from the morning line to the final odds.
+This lollipop chart highlights how betting odds changed for key contenders in the 149th Kentucky Derby (2023), from the morning line to the final odds.
 The plot uses the diverging `derby_rivalry` palette to clearly distinguish between horses whose odds shortened (blue) versus those that drifted out (red).

 ![Lollipop Chart of Betting Odds Changes](gallery/cbo149.png)